grafana/grafana/docs/sources/explore/logs-integration.md

 ## Labels and detected fields

 Each log row has an extendable area with its labels and detected fields, for more robust interaction.
-For all labels we have added the ability to filter for (positive filter) and filter out (negative filter) selected labels.
+You can filter for (positive filter) and filter out (negative filter) selected labels.
 Each field or label also has a stats icon to display ad-hoc statistics in relation to all displayed logs.

 ## Escaping newlines